Writer-Sonic/calorie-counter-ai/README.md

 - Account authentication
 - Cloud storage and syncing
 - AI processing
-- Subscription and purchase management
+- Subscription and purchase management (including web checkout and redemption)
+- Apple Search Ads attribution measurement (iOS only, via Apple AdServices and RevenueCat — only when you allow tracking)
 - Diagnostics and crash reporting
 - Customer support communications